-Richard N. Current, Civil War Historian, Dies at 100
+Richard N. Current, a Civil War historian whose award-winning

 The cause was complications of Parkinson's disease, his wife, Marcia Ewing Current, said.